ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/json-serialization.rst

 JSON Serialization & Deserialization
 ====================================

-In the IPDB Protocol, "JSON serialization" is the standard process to convert an :term:`associative array` (such as a Python dict) to a standard Unicode JSON string.
+In the IPDB Transaction Spec, "JSON serialization" is the standard process to convert an :term:`associative array` (such as a Python dict) to a standard Unicode JSON string.
 "JSON deserialization" is the reverse.
-In the IPDB Protocol, some constraints are imposed on the JSON string:
+In the IPDB Transaction Spec, some constraints are imposed on the JSON string:

 - All keys must be strings
 - The separator after each key is ``:`` with no spaces on either side.